 This is what you tell the CPS employee.
 The Department of Family and Protective Services is the state agency that oversees Child Protective Services.
 While you may have never heard of the Department of Family Protective Services, you have undoubtedly heard of Child Protective Services.
 You may have even had family members or friends be involved in Child Protective Services cases for.
 Once all this information sinks into your brain, there is no doubt that you have a legitimate concern about where this new person in your life can lead you.
 The big concern that you have is that the destination is nowhere you want to go.

 After exchanging pleasantries with the CPS caseworker, she asked if you would let her come inside and take a look around the house.
 After asking her about the allegations made against you, she is extremely vague and declines to talk about the specifics at this time.
 She lets you know that she will be more than happy to share more information with you if you would like to go with her to another location in speak to her in an interview setting about the allegations made.
-This understandably makes you nervous and has you wondering what rights you have and what can be done to protect you and your child right now.
+This understandably makes you nervous and has you wondering what rights you have and what

 This is a hypothetical situation that may mirror fairly closely your exact circumstances right now.
 If a CPS case suddenly became a part of your life, how would you respond?
 Would you know the first thing about what to do or how to protect yourself and your rights as a parent?
 Who would you turn to for assistance?
 These are great questions to ask right now rather than trying to sidestep or avoid them.
 In reality, while we cannot predict the future, there is a great deal that you can prepare for.
 Today’s blog post is intended to help you navigate the world of a Texas Child Protective Services case if you are accused of abuse against your child.